yusing/go-proxy/README.md

 5. start `go-proxy` with `docker compose up -d`.

+6. start your docker app, and visit <container_name>.yourdomain.com

 ## Configuration

-With a proper container name, no label needs to be added.
+With container name, no label needs to be added.

 However, there are some labels you can manipulate with: